scanoss/scanoss.cc/INSTALLATION.md

 ### Windows

-**Issue:** `scanoss-cc` not recognized after installer
+**Issue:** `scanoss-cc` not recognized in terminal

 **Solution:**
-1. Make sure you checked "Add to PATH" during installation
+1. Make sure you added the directory containing `scanoss-cc-windows.exe` to your PATH
 2. Open a new terminal window (PATH changes don't affect existing windows)
 3. Verify the installation directory is in your PATH:
 ```powershell